Ancient Philosophy; Rhetoric; Composition; Political and Legal Philosophy

 My ancient Greek philosophy scholarship explores the intersection of ethics, art and emotion; the dramatic and educational aspects of Plato’s dialogues; and ‘purpose’ or ‘telos’ in Aristotle’s natural philosophy.
-My latest scholarly work is a contribution to an English translation and philosophical commentary of Aristotle’s “On the Progression of Animals,” to be published by Cambridge University Press.
-I have also written a philosophical adventure memoir about bikepacking the Arizona Trail from Mexico to Utah.
+My latest scholarly work is a contribution to a new English translation and interpretation of Aristotle’s “On the Progression of Animals,” to be published by Cambridge University Press.
+I have also written an adventure memoir about bikepacking the Arizona Trail from Mexico to Utah.

 Currently an independent research focusing on religion, philosophy, and history who is hoping to attend the University of Louisville for the PhD in Humanities program.
 Planned research is over Teresa of Avila’s epistemology of the body.
 Research interests include Virgin Mary, primarily theological conceptions conerning her and cultural reception of her; theology and history of Christianity (primary periods ancient, medieval, and postmodern), particular focus on concepts of salvation, the Eucharist, gender, and the body; female Christian mystics, primarily Catherine of Siena and Teresa of Avila; Biblical exegesis, translation, and literary analysis; connections between literature and religion; philosophy of Plato, Augustine, Aquinas, Nietzsche, Freud, Heideggar, Bataille, Beauvoir, Kirsteva, and Irigaray (primary philosophic interest is existential phenomenology).